RachelKillick/Daily_benchmarks/README.md

 Adapted code contains just a single file loesssurf1 - which was adapted from the inbuilt R loesssurf function to allow predictions to be made from it.

 If you wish to just pick up the complete clean data and the complete corrupted data please go to https://www.metoffice.gov.uk/hadobs/benchmarks/.

+Code used to evaluate the returned data can be found in the Evaluation folder.
+This code is an adaptation of that used to assess the Climatol contribution, but provided the data to be evaluated have a similar format it can be easily reused to evaluate any contribution.